 Here is how the mind-body-spirit healing pathway actually works — integrating what the law of attraction correctly identifies, what neuroscience confirms, and what Biblical prayer provides as the relational ground that makes it real rather than performative.

 Not what you want to believe.
 Not what you know you should believe.
 What you actually believe — about yourself, your body, your future, and God's involvement in your life.
 The law of attraction is correct that your dominant beliefs are shaping your reality.
 Prayer requires the same honesty: you cannot bring to God what you are unwilling to name.
 The Psalms begin this way — with the raw, specific articulation of exactly where the Psalmist actually is, not where they wish they were.
-This is Step 1 of the thought-captive framework Paul describes — and the beginning of genuine transformation.
+This is Step 1 of the thought-captive framework Paul describes in 2 Corinthians 10:5 — and the beginning of genuine transformation.

 This is the step the law of attraction most consistently misses — and the step that most directly produces the physiological shift toward healing.
 Surrender is not passivity.
 It is the deliberate release of the chronic holding that chronic anxiety produces: the tight grip on outcomes, the mental rehearsal of worst-case scenarios, the exhausting attempt to control what cannot be controlled.
 In Biblical terms it is what Peter describes in 1 Peter 5:7 — "Cast all your anxiety on him because he cares for you."
 In neurological terms it is the shift from sympathetic to parasympathetic dominance — the moment the body's healing systems are allowed to operate.
 The law of attraction calls this "letting go."
 Prayer calls it "trusting God."
 The physiological result is identical.